Blue Line (Mumbai Metro): Security

 In a statement on released 13 December 2013, MMOPL announced, "Trained sniffer dogs will patrol each of the stations.
 There will be security guards in civilian dress who will intermingle with the public to check for any suspicious activity outside and inside the station premises."
 Security is provided by private security guards deployed by MMOPL and the Maharashtra State Security Corporation.

-Other security measures on Line 1 include metal detectors, security cameras, frisking each passenger, and running their luggage through X-ray scanners.
+Other security measures on Blue Line include metal detectors, security cameras, frisking each passenger, and running their luggage through X-ray scanners.
 All stations are fitted with fire alarm systems and fire safety devices, and trains have fire resistant metal doors.
 Passengers are prohibited from carrying luggage measuring more than 2 ft x 1.5 ft on the metro.

 Stations are actively monitored by security personnel.
 A senior metro official explained, "The trained unit will keep an eye in the vicinity of Metro stations in plain clothes, posing as common men.
 The unit will be on the lookout for mischievous activities in Metro stations by miscreants and take necessary action.
 Depending on the kind and level of trouble and threat posed by such people, action will be taken against them.
 Senior security personnel will take a call if these persons can be punished or penalised under the Central Metro Act, or should be handed over to the local police for necessary action."

-Following an incident on the mostly underground Kolkata Metro Line 1 on 23 June 2014, where a non-AC metro train carrying passengers developed a glitch and got stuck inside a tunnel for an hour and a half, Mumbai Metro officials commented that their system has an emergency evacuation plan in place.
-An MMOPL spokesperson stated, "The evacuation process will take two minutes if passengers are asked to alight midsection and 7–10 minutes if the train has to be taken to the nearest station."
+Following an incident on the mostly underground Kolkata Metro Blue Line on 23 June 2014, where a non-AC metro train carrying passengers developed a glitch and got stuck inside a tunnel for an hour and a half, Mumbai Metro officials commented that their system has an emergency evacuation plan in place.
+An MMOPL spokesperson said, "The evacuation process will take two minutes if passengers are asked to alight midsection and 7–10 minutes if the train has to be taken to the nearest station."

 Retail and advertising

-In December 2013, Times Innovative Media OOH acquired the advertising rights on Line 1 for a period of 15 years.
+In December 2013, Times Innovative Media OOH acquired the advertising rights on Blue Line for a period of 15 years.

 All 12 stations on the line have food and beverage shops, convenience stores, and ATMs.
 Some stations have mobile accessories stores.
-Lite Bite Foods Pvt Ltd (LBF) was awarded the food and beverage concessions across all stations on Line 1.
+Lite Bite Foods Pvt Ltd (LBF) was awarded the food and beverage concessions across all stations on Blue Line.
 LBF supports these outlets from their 6,400 sq ft commissary near the international airport.

 Stations on the line have special Domino's Pizza outlets that can serve pizzas within 3–5 minutes of ordering, much faster than a typical outlet's 10–15 minutes.
 The outlets use turbo ovens and pizza warmers to reduce the time for preparation.
 The outlets also have glass windows through which customers can view their pizza being made.
 The outlets only serve pizzas of one specific size.
 The first such Domino's Pizza outlet in India was opened at Chakala station in June 2015.
 Andheri and Versova were the next to receive such outlets, with plans to expand it to all stations on the line.